andistrasser/AoE2ScenarioStringEditor/README.md

 # AoE2ScenarioStringEditor

-This tool gives you the ability to edit the text content of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside the in-game editor.
+This tool gives you the possibility to edit the text content of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside the in-game editor.

 It can be used to translate scenarios in a quick and easy way or to make text changes after creating a scenario.